- Home

 8. Crit'Air Emissions Sticker

-In increasing number of French towns and cities are making it a requirement for an air quality sticker to be displayed in vehicle windscreens.
+An increasing number of French towns and cities are introducing low emission zones for driving, making it a requirement for an air quality sticker to be displayed in vehicle windscreens.
+From 1st Jan 2025 there will be 42 of them.

 The scheme is called 'Crit'Air' - Certificat qualité de l'air.